dhorlick/nhsoc_lyre/README.md

 ## Why is the script named "New Horizons Science Operations Center Lyre"?

 The lyre reference is an allusion to the myth of Orpheus.

-## Is it officially affiliated with or endorsed by the New Horizons project?

-No.

 ## Why was it implemented in JavaScript?